 The delivery system for School Readiness Programs is comprised of child care providers and of school-based sites operated by public and nonpublic schools.
 School Readiness Programs are funded through a mixture of state and federal funds.

 Changes to Chapter 1002.55-79 of the Florida Statutes (enacted in January 2005) created the mandated Voluntary Prekindergarten Education Program (VPK).
 The Voluntary Prekindergarten Education Program provides that each child residing in the state who will have attained 4 years of age on or before September 1 of the school year is eligible for free early childhood development and education program.
 This is an organized program designed to enhance each child’s ability to make age-appropriate progress in the development of language and cognitive capabilities through education in basic skills.

-In addition, the governance structure of the school readiness system abolished the Florida Partnership for School Readiness and directing the Agency for Workforce Innovation (AWI) to govern state-level policy and provide statewide coordination of school readiness programs, with early learning coalitions administering the School Readiness Programs at the county or regional level.
-The delivery system for the VPK program is comprised of private Prekindergarten providers and of school-based sites operated by public and nonpublic schools.
+In addition, the governance structure of the school readiness system abolished the Florida Partnership for School Readiness and directed the Agency for Workforce Innovation (AWI) to take charge of the program.
+The Florida Office of Early Learning, under the direction of the Department of Education, adopted the responsibility to govern state-level policy and provide statewide coordination of school readiness programs.
+30 Early Learning Coalitions administer the School Readiness Program at the county or regional level.
+The delivery system for the Voluntary Pre-Kindergarten (VPK) has been administered by Early Learning Coalitions since 2005.
+VPK is comprised of private Prekindergarten providers and of school based sites operated by public and nonpublic schools.
 The VPK program is funded fully with state funds.